 Why are so many eCommerce sites setting themselves up for failure with poorly designed pages?
+What are the most common eCommerce design mistakes most businesses do?
 They have great products, great customer service and even great prices, but their site fails to capture the attention of potential buyers…or, even worse, their poor site design actually pushes customers away.

 Are Your Images Tarnishing ‘Your Image’?

 Have you ever gone shopping online and come across a site that has horrible photos?
 The images look like they were taken by a 4-year old with a point-and-shoot camera in a poorly lit closet.
 Now think about your impression of that company.
 It’s not good, is it?
 Of course not, because the images displayed online are a direct reflection of the person/business posting them.
 If the photos appear unprofessional, so does the business.

 Amazingly, though, this happens all too frequently in the world of eCommerce.
 Businesses spend a lot of time and energy trying to build their eCommerce site, and then represent their efforts with terrible photos.
 And it’s not just product shots…it’s headshots of the company’s leaders, too.

 So, if you own or run an online business, don’t let poor images ruin your reputation.
 Spend the time or money (yes, it might take a bit of $$$) to get the appropriate photos.

 Here are some basic tips to keep in mind:

 • Keep it Simple—The focus should almost always be on one item.
 If you’re selling mobile phone cases, for example, don’t clutter your product shot with other accessories that will distract or confuse the viewer.
 If you’re selling furniture, show the item in a clean, uncluttered area.
 Your goal is to give customers a clear view of what they’re buying.